 We sell medical devices that are subject to extensive regulation in the United States by the FDA for manufacturing, labeling, sale, promotion, distribution and shipping.
 Before a new medical device, or a new use of or claim for an existing product, can be marketed in the United States, it must first receive 510(k) clearance, grant of a de novo classification or pre-marketing approval, or PMA, from the FDA, unless an exemption applies.
 Medical devices may be marketed only for the indications for which they are approved or cleared.
-We may also be required to obtain a new 510(k) clearance, de novo classification or PMA for significant post-market modifications to our products including changes to the intended use.
+We may also be required to obtain a new 510(k) clearance , de novo classification or PMA for significant post-market modifications to our products including changes to the intended use.
 Each of these processes can be expensive and lengthy.
 The FDA's process for granting 510(k) clearance usually takes approximately three months, but it can be significantly longer.
 The process for obtaining de novo classification involves a level of scrutiny similar to the 510(k) clearance process, but may require more data.
 The process for obtaining PMA is much more costly and uncertain and it generally takes from one to three years, or longer, from the time the application is filed with the FDA.

 Our clearances can be rescinded if safety or effectiveness problems develop.
 Further, we may not be able to obtain additional 510(k) clearances or pre-market approvals for new products or for modifications to, or additional indications for, our existing products in a timely fashion, or at all.
 Delays in obtaining future clearances or approvals would adversely affect our ability to introduce new or enhanced products in a timely manner, which in turn would harm our revenue and future profitability.
 We have made modifications to our devices in the past and may make additional modifications in the future that we believe do not or will not require additional clearances or approvals.
 If the FDA disagrees, and requires new clearances or approvals for the modifications, we may be required to recall and to stop marketing the modified devices.
 If any of these events occur or if the FDA takes other administrative or judicial actions, we may not be able to provide our customers with the quantity of products they require on a timely basis, our reputation could be harmed, and we could lose customers and suffer reduced revenues and increased costs.
 In particular, our business could be adversely impacted in the event that we do not obtain 510(k) clearance for the portions of the onCall Information System that are the subject of our 510(k) filing in the fourth quarter of 2006.
-Because the portions of the onCall Information System under review are currently in use, if the FDA does not clear them, we may be required to modify or remove the portions of the onCall Information System that are under review.
+Because the portions of the onCall Information System that are under review.
 Any such modifications could make the NC-stat System more time consuming for physicians, which could adversely impact our ability to generate revenues from the NC-stat System, or more expensive for us to operate.
 Either of these could have a material adverse impact on our business.